lpan/lpan.github.io/_posts/2020-07-28-grinding-leetcode.md

 <br/>

 Today, I am a fourth-year student about to graduate.
-I was on the phone chatting with a younger friend who was worried about his upcoming internship search.
+Not too long ago, I was on the phone chatting with a younger friend who was worried about his upcoming internship search.
 He asked me for advice because he thinks I am an expert at internship hunting.
 And of course, being extremely flattered, I told him to grind Leetcode.

 Pretty ironic right?
 Not to mention that the young lad also hates practicing Leetcode questions.
 He prefers building side projects, code that makes a